Optimizory/examples-vrest-ng/test/ddt-tests/README.md

 ## Frequently asked questions
 1. I am getting `Access Denied` error while executing the sample data driven tests:

-Our sample application uses a file based database.
+Our sample application uses a simple file based database.
 So in order to initialize the database state, vREST NG executes the `copy`/`cp` command to restore the database state before execution of every test.
-If you clone this repository in a directory, where vREST NG don't have access to change files then you will face such issue.
+This command is written in the `Details` tab > `Execute command` field of every test.
+If you clone this repository in a directory, where vREST NG process don't have necessary permissions to change files then you will face such issue.